Regular procedure

 Interpretation

-When lodging their application at the Immigration Office, asylum seekers must indicate irrevocably and in writing whether they request the assistance of an interpreter in case their knowledge of Dutch or French is insufficient.[35]
-In that case, the examination of the application is assigned to one of the two “language roles” (Dutch or French) on the basis of the needs of the asylum instances, the wishes of the applicant having no impact on this decision.
-In the case of a subsequent application, the same language as in the first asylum procedure is selected.[36]
+When lodging their application at the Immigration Office, applicants must indicate irrevocably and in writing whether they request the assistance of an interpreter in case their knowledge of Dutch or French is insufficient.[31]
+In that case, the examination of the application is assigned to one of the two ‘language roles’ (Dutch or French) on the basis of the needs of the asylum instances, the wishes of the applicant having no impact on this decision.
+In the case of a subsequent application, the same language as in the first asylum procedure is selected.[32]
 This then determines the language in which the interviews are conducted (with the presence of an interpreter if requested), the language of all documents and decisions by the asylum services and, if applicable, the language of the appeal procedure at the CALL.

 Recording and transcript

-The asylum seeker or their lawyer may request a copy of the interview report and the complete asylum file.
-This should be done within 2 working days following the interview.[40]
-In practice, the copy can also be requested after this delay, but the applicant is not ensured to receive it before a decision has been taken.[41]
-The asylum seeker or their lawyer may provide comments within 8 working days after the reception of the file.[42]
+The asylum applicant or their lawyer may request a copy of the interview report and the complete asylum file.
+This should be done within 2 working days following the interview.[37]
+In practice, the copy can also be requested after this delay, but the applicant is not ensured to receive it before a decision has been taken.[38]
+The asylum applicant or their lawyer may provide comments within 8 working days after the reception of the file.[39]
 In such a case scenario, the CGRS will take them into consideration before issuing a decision.
 When the conditions are not met, the comments will only be taken into consideration if they are sent on the last working day before the CGRS makes its decision.
-If no comments reach the CGRS on that last working day, the asylum seeker is presumed to agree with the report of the interview.[43]
+If no comments reach the CGRS on that last working day, the asylum applicant is presumed to agree with the report of the interview.[40]

-Since 19 September 2022, two Royal Decrees allow the Immigration Office and the CGRS to organise ‘remote’ interviews.[47]
-This means that it is now allowed for the interviewer to be physically present in another room than the applicant and conduct the interview through communication means that allow a conversation at a distance in ‘real time’, such as audio-visual connections or videoconference technology.
+Since 2019 the CGRS conducts interviews through videoconference to all 6 detention centres.
+This practice was only enshrined in Belgian legislation three years later by two Royal Decrees[41] that allow for the interviewer to be physically present in another room than the applicant and conduct the interview through communication means that allow conversation remotely in ‘real time’, such as audio-visual connections or videoconference technology.
 The interpreter should always be situated in another room than the applicant to ensure their impartiality.
 Audio(visual) recordings of the interviews are not allowed.
 Physical interviews remain the standard procedure.
 The Immigration Office and the CGRS investigate on a case-by-case basis whether a remote interview should be preferred.
 They have discretionary power in this regard and consider the application’s or the person’s operational context and specificities.
 The applicant needs to be informed about the possibility that their interview takes place remotely, the modalities and measures taken to guarantee confidentiality, and the possibility of objecting to this measure.
 If such an objection is made, the Immigration Office or the CGRS investigate the arguments formulated by the applicant.
 However, no appeal is possible against a decision to conduct the interview remotely.
 In case of a negative decision, applicants can formulate their objections as an element in their appeal before the CALL.

 Appeal